 The manufacturer’s warranty always applies.See more details

 Metra's AX-TOYUSB-2 cable allows you to keep the factory USB port in your Toyota when you install a new car stereo.
-One end of the cable connects to the 5-pin proprietary plug just behind the USB port on your Toyota's console, while the other end plugs into the USB port on the back of your new car stereo.
+One end of the cable connects at the factory Multi-Media Interface ECU, an electronics module located in the dash or console depending on the specific vehicle, while the other end plugs into the USB port on the back of your new car stereo.
 You must install a car stereo with a rear USB port.
 Warranty: 60 days.

 Note: Most vehicles will require additional installation parts please identify your vehicle if you haven’t done so.
 You can also call an Advisor for more information.

 No instructions so now it's sitting in the dump.
 Definitely not a plug and play device.

 Cons:Crutchfield response on 6/21/2017 Arthur, we're sorry the cable didn't work out for you.
 Whenever you are not completely satisfied with anything you purchase from Crutchfield, please contact our Customer Support team at 1-800-955-9091.
 Purchases from Crutchfield can be returned or exchanged within 60 days of the purchase.

 Does not fit and and no instruction For 2010 tundra